jmp/tracklin/README.md

 [![build](https://github.com/jmp/tracklin/workflows/build/badge.svg)](https://github.com/jmp/tracklin/actions?query=workflow%3Abuild)

 A small time tracker written in Kotlin, using JavaFX.
-It is currently a bit limited, but can do basic time tracking of tasks and export the results into a CSV file.
+It is currently a bit limited, but can do basic time tracking of tasks, detect idle time, and export the tracked hours as a CSV file.

 ![animation](https://raw.githubusercontent.com/jmp/tracklin/master/animation.gif)